DonalChilde/esi-auth/README.md

 This should open your default browser to the Eve login page.

 If it does not, you can either click on the link in the terminal, or see the logs for the url which you can copy and paste into your web browser.
+If you get a page noit found error for your callback page, try reloading the page.
+Sometimes the server takes a tick to load up.

-## API Reference
+## API Usage

-### Core Functions

-At present there is only one api function, one function meant to be used by other programs.

-#### `get_authorized_characters`

-This function will return a dict of CharacterTokens indexed by character id for a specific set of credentials.
-CharacterToken contains the token needed to make authorization required calls to the Eve ESI.
-The dict is created new with each call to `get_authorized_characters`, changes to the dict will not affect the underlying data store.
-During the call, the characters are checked for expired, or soon to expire tokens, and those tokens are refreshed.
-It is reasonable to call `get_authorized_characters` before each esi call, or group of calls, to ensure there are no problems with token timeout.
-The default `buffer` is 5 minutes.
-Tokens that have expired, or will expire in less than the `buffer` will be refreshed.
+The primary path for auth store modification should be through the esi-auth CLI.
+For access to the CharacterTokens from a third party app, that app can use the TokenManager object.
+This allows a third party app to get a copy of all the tokens for a particular client alias.
+Each time tokens are requested, the store file will be loaded, and the tokens checked for refresh.

 ## License